top of page

 Team of 4

-The goal of this project as to produce a children's idle game for use in Holland Bloorview' Hospital's waiting room.
+The goal of this project was to produce a children's idle game for use in Holland Bloorview' Hospital's waiting room, all in 1 week.
 For us, that meant having an enjoyable state of low-engagement, no win or loss conditions, and a visually appealing attract mode.

-The jam's goal was to use ScreenPlay, a technology provided by Holland Bloorview Children's Hospital.
-ScreenPlay is an alt controller using a grid of pressure sensitive plates or a Kinect as input, allowing children of all ability to play only using their presence.
+The jam's goal was to use ScreenPlay, a controller technology provided by Holland Bloorview Children's Hospital.
+ScreenPlay uses a grid of pressure sensitive plates (or a Kinect) as input, allowing children of all ability to play using only their presence.

 To help players make the connection between the pressure plates and the game, a grid is featured, corresponding to each plate in Screenplay.